-Where you are a company or trust and you make payments to a CGT concession stakeholder who is not an employee, the stakeholder does not have to end any activity or office holding.
+Where you are a company or trust and you make payments to a CGT concession stakeholder, the stakeholder does not have to end any activity or office holding.

-For more information, see Advanced guide to capital gains tax concessions for small business 2011-12 (NAT 3359).
+For more information, see the Advanced guide to capital gains tax concessions for small business 2012-13.